Watson-Personal-Assistant/developer/_content/analytics/analytics_pages.md

 * Skills and intents per user: Average number of skills and average number of intents that are accessed on average by users per day.
 * Average daily confidence: Average confidence score of the skills that processed converse requests.
-* Key conversation flows: a graphical representation of the paths through the conversation from the source node to the target node.
+* Key conversation flows: A graphical representation of the paths through the conversation from the source node to the target node.

 You can filter your view to see the same information for either:
 -  a specific skill<br> ![filter by skill]({{site.baseurl}}/analytics/users_skill_filter.PNG)